SkillsFundingAgency/dfc-app-contactus/README.md

 The project contains a number of "appsettings-template.json" and "local.settings-template.json" files which contain Contact Us appsettings for the web app, function app and the integration test projects.
 To use these files, copy them to "appsettings.json" and "local.settings.json" respectively and edit and replace the configuration item values with values suitable for your environment.

-By default, the appsettings include a local Azure Cosmos Emulator configuration using the well known configuration values.
+By default, the appsettings include local Azure Cosmos Emulator configurations using the well known configuration values for Content Page storage and Session State storage (in separate collections).
 These may be changed to suit your environment if you are not using the Azure Cosmos Emulator.

 This app using the FAM API for Postcode routing.
 To make use of it you will require an APIM API key for that service.